 Friends of Devil's Dyke (FODD) help look after over 2,000 acres of glorious downland, woodland and farmland at Devil's Dyke, Saddlescombe Farm, Newtimber Hill, Fulking Escarpment, Wolstonbury Hill and Southwick Hill.
 Without them the Devil's Dyke estate and people's enjoyment of it would be a lot poorer.
 Here’s how you can help.

-Come rain or shine our volunteers are always in the great outdoors looking after the 2,000-acre Devil's Dyke estate.
-From having a bonfire in winter, to restoring dewponds in summer there's something for everyone.
+Come rain or shine our conservation volunteers are always in the great outdoors looking after our estate.
+From having a bonfire to clear scrub in winter to restoring dewponds in summer, there's something for everyone.

 Looking after our animals